Vernian Process

-Vernian Process is an American band formed in San Francisco in 2003.
+Vernian Process is an American neoclassical dark wave band formed in San Francisco in 2003.
 Taking its name from the works of 19th century author Jules Verne, Vernian Process is a band that creates music themed around Victorian scientific romance and its modern counterpart steampunk.
-Their sound is a fusion of modern and old-world styles including gothic-rock darkwave, progressive rock, neoclassical, trip hop, ragtime, and other related genres.
+Their sound is a fusion of modern and old-world styles.
 The band consists of vocalist Joshua A. Pfeiffer, and multi-instrumentalists Martín Irigoyen, Steven Farrell, and Vincent Van Veen.